-2020 2019
+2021 2020

 Effective portion (i)(ii) Ineffective portion (i) Effective portion (i)(ii) Ineffective portion (i)

 Cash flow hedges

-Foreign exchange contracts \$ \$ 7 \$ \$
+Foreign exchange contracts \$ \$ (7) \$ \$ 7

 Fair value hedges

-Foreign exchange contracts \$ 2,066 \$ (74) \$ 904 \$ (60)
+Foreign exchange contracts \$ (3,041) \$ 112 \$ 2,066 \$ (74)

-(f) Gains (losses) are recorded in cost of goods sold in the consolidated statements of net earnings.
+(i) Gains (losses) are recorded in cost of goods sold in the consolidated statements of net earnings.

-It is estimated that, all else constant, an adverse hypothetical 10.0% change in the value of the Canadian dollar against all relevant currencies would result in a decrease in the fair value of the Company's foreign exchange forward contracts of \$16.1 million, with a decrease in earnings before taxes of \$13.3 million and a decrease in other comprehensive income (loss) of \$2.8 million.
+It is estimated that, all else constant, an adverse hypothetical 10.0% change in the value of the Canadian dollar against all relevant currencies would result in a decrease in the fair value of the Company's foreign exchange forward contracts of \$5.8 million, with a decrease in earnings before taxes of \$0.9 million and a decrease in other comprehensive income (loss) of \$4.9 million.
+The impact on earnings before taxes does not include the offsetting impact of the foreign exchange risk inherent in the transactions being hedged.